kaist-ee209/kaist-ee209.github.io/assign.md

 </p><h2> Late Submission </h2>
 <hr>
 <p>
-Students can use late submission (i.e. tokens) which can be late up to <i>three days</i> without penalty for the first five programming assignments.
-That is, you can apply your late submission days (within 3 days in total) spread over the first five programming assignments.
-The minimum granulaity is one day: if you are 1 hour late, that's still counted as one day late.
-Your token will be used automatically, i.e., you will get panelty after three day delays.
+Students can use two late submission tokens which can be late up to <i>one day</i> with penalty for the programming assignments.

-Beyond the free late days, we will enforce this penalty rule for each assignment.
-One will get
+That is, you can use your tokens for a total of two assignments.
+Your token will be used automatically, i.e., the token is applied to the first two assignments you submit late.

+With your tokens, you can submit your assignment with the following penalty.
 </p><ul>
-<li> 95% of the full credit up to 3 hours late,
+<li> 95% of the full credit up to 1 hour late,
-</li><li> 90% of the full credit up to 6 hours late,
-</li><li> 85% of the full credit up to 12 hours late,
-</li><li> 75% of the full credit up to 24 hours late,
+</li><li> 80% of the full credit up to 24 hours late,
-</li><li> 50% of the full credit up to 48 hours late,
-</li><li>  0% of the full credit beyond 48 hours late
+</li><li>  0% of the full credit beyond 24 hours late.
 </li></ul>

-<p> <b>Important</b>: Note that we do not accept late submission for the last
-assignment (assignment 5).
-Any late submission will result in zero credit for the last assignment.
-Token is not available for assignment 5.
+<p> <b>Important</b>: Any late submission without token will result in zero credit.
 </p>

-<p><b>No late submission is allowed!</b></p>

 <h2> Collaboration Policy </h2>
 <hr>